 - Storytelling: The best part about toy photography is telling a story.
 Make use of props, suitable locations/background, lighting, poses to make the story effective.
 When you have more than one subject or toy in the scene, create a story that shows the relationship or interaction between the toys or characters.

-- Create portraits: Shooting portraits of your toys can be an effective way to showcase their character up close.
+- Create portraits: Shooting portraits or close ups of your toys can be an effective way to showcase their character up close.
 Follow the steps for a portrait shoot in terms of lighting, pose, and types of portraits.
 Try various lighting techniques that you would use for portrait photography.

 - Dynamic effects: When shooting a scene where the story requires movement of the figures like running, fighting, etc., it is good to create a dynamic effect where you can attach the toy to something like a ruler and move it along the desired direction when the shutter is open.
 You will need slightly long exposures to record the movement.
 Other effects like smoke, spraying water, etc., also help to add dynamism to toy photos.